Chaintech-Network/ComposeMultiplatformMediaPlayer/README.md

 - The VideoPreviewComposable does not support local asset video in Android.

 ### ▶️ YouTube Player
+> ⚠️ **Experimental Notice**
+>
+> The YouTube player integration in `YouTubePlayerComposable` uses a custom HTML wrapper with YouTube's IFrame API.
+> Due to frequent backend or policy changes from YouTube, playback behavior may vary across platforms.
+> This feature is provided **as experimental** and may require adjustments or updates if YouTube changes its embedding restrictions.
+>
+> We recommend testing on all target platforms before production use.
+>

 To play youtube videos in your app, use the YouTubePlayerComposable:
 ```kotlin
 val playerHost = remember { MediaPlayerHost(mediaUrl = youtubeVideoId) }